JeffTheK/Nowata/README.md

 # Nowata

+My first Lisp like programming language

 ## Installation

 * clone the repo
 * cd into root directory of repo
 * run `pip install .`
-* now you have nowata instaleld and you can run files with `nowata your-file.nv`
+* now you have nowata installed and you can run files with `nowata your-file.nv`

 ## Syntax